 This course is designed to provide the learner with an advanced understanding of Microsoft Excel.
 Financial and what-if analysis, data tables, scenario management, importing and exporting data, enhancing with Visual Basic, sub-routines, modifying default settings, and problem-solving tools are covered.
 Problem solving for Excel solutions is also emphasized.
 This course completes preparation for the Microsoft Office User Certification exam for Excel.
+Completion of BIP 112, 122, and 132 with a satisfactory grade may substitute for OT 121.
 (AVC)